NSW port network

 NSW’s major ports of Port Botany, Port Jackson, Port Kembla and the Port of Newcastle are its trade gateways to the world.

 Our ports provide a critical link between the landside and seaside elements of the supply chain and play a key role in supporting the growth in all import and export trade.
-Port Botany and Port Kembla deliver around $4 billion per year to the NSW economy.
+Port Botany contributes $3.2 billion to NSW's Gross State Product, while Port Kembla contributes $760 million.

 Port Botany is NSW’s largest container port, while the Port of Newcastle is one of the world’s leading coal export ports.
 Port Kembla is the country’s biggest vehicle import centre, and the key grain export port for Southern and South Western NSW producers.